PeterDL96/dice-generator/README.md

 # dice-generator
-Dice generator coded in oython with PySimpleGui and PyInstaller
+Dice generator coded in python with PySimpleGui and PyInstaller